Are You Equipped?

 But No Internet Connection!

-Now it's 2006, but if you've got a laptop and an RV and are still using dial-up, then you probably just want to get some ideas on where/how to hook-up to a dial-up connection -- check out my Online On-The-Road Page!
+If you've got a laptop and an RV and are still using dial-up, then you probably just want to get some ideas on where/how to hook-up to a dial-up connection -- check out my Online On-The-Road Page!

 In 2003, I discovered WiFi and made the following Update: HOLD EVERYTHING!
 If you've got a laptop and are looking for the best way to hookup on the road, check out my WiFi information!
 If there's a HotSpot nearby, that's the way to go!
 ALSO - Great news about cheaper Satellite Internet Access!